Pinterest Pixel

 Press Enter to get the distance in miles or kilometers.

-How can I find latitude and longitude in Excel?
+How can I get the latitude and longitude using Excel?

 You can use Google Maps in Excel by generating clickable links with the HYPERLINK function.
 This lets you create direct links to view distances between locations on Google Maps.